 Now that we’ve covered the areas you need to address to boost traffic on your WordPress blog, how about we list some plugins to help with everything.

-- 20 Awesome Social Media Plugins for WordPress
+- 20 Social Media WordPress Plugins to Increase Traffic

 - 10 Best WordPress Plugins To Get More Traffic

 - WordPress SEO by Yoast

 - WordPress Traffic-Related Plugins

 - 6 Tips to Drive More Traffic to Your WordPress Website

 - Increase Traffic to Your Site With These Tried and Tested Blogging Tips

 - Grow Your Traffic, Build Your Blog (This is a must-have eBook!)